Stellacore/peridetic/README.md

 ### Domain of Validity <a id=domain-of-validity></a>

 The quality of the results produced by the code in this project is associated with a particular domain of validity.
-Results are fairly useful outside of this domain, although the quality may be less than when operating inside the specified domain.
+Results remain fairly useful outside of this domain, although the quality may be less than when operating inside the specified domain.